 About one hour before serving time, turn the oven on to 375.
 Continue roasting for 45 min. (rare) or 1 hour (medium rare).

-Remove, wrap loosely in foil & let rest for 20-30 minutes.
+Remove from the oven, wrap the roast loosely in foil and it let rest for 20-30 minutes.

 Carve, serve & enjoy!